Paradigm4/superfunpack/README.md

 testing the null of independence of rows and columns in a 2x2 contingency table with fixed marginals.

-Use this function together with the `pyhper` hypergeometric cumulative distribution function described below to conduct one-sided Fisher's exact tests on 2x2 contingency tables.
+Use this function together with the `phyper` hypergeometric cumulative distribution function described below to conduct one-sided Fisher's exact tests on 2x2 contingency tables.

 We show in the examples comparison with R's fisher.test function.
-The SciDB examples below computes only one-sided Fisher's exact tests correspoinding to the `alternative=less` option in the R package.
+The SciDB examples below computes only one-sided Fisher's exact tests corresponding to the `alternative=less` option in the R package.

 For 2 by 2 tables, the null of conditional independence is equivalent to the